 This is Oswestry – where Shropshire meets Wales

 “What a friendly town” is an often heard comment from our visitors as they stroll around Oswestry’s bustling streets.
 And it’s true – whether you come to the weekly markets or to browse the interesting mix of small independent shops, a warm welcome is sure to make your visit quite special.
 Shopping isn’t the only local activity though!
 Discover our industrial heritage with a visit to the Cambrian Heritage Railway or Town Museums or follow the Wilfred Owen trail to find out more about the famous war poet’s childhood in Oswestry.
 Guided Tours of the town can be enjoyed all summer too.
 To really get to know Oswestry, make our Town TIC the first stop on your day out.
+It is the place to find tourist information and all about the attractions and events in Oswestry and the Welsh Borders.
 You’ll find us in the Oswestry Visitor & Exhibition Centre through the churchyard.

 We think you will want to stay longer so take a look at the accommodation section for a great selection of places to stay and whether you choose a hotel or B&B or self catering or camping you can be sure of the warmest borderland welcome.